-PrEP is a course of HIV drugs taken by HIV negative people before and after sex to reduce the chance of getting HIV.
-Results in trials have been very successful, with PrEP significantly lowering the risk of someone becoming HIV positive without causing major side effects.
+PrEP is a medication taken by HIV-negative people to reduce the chance of getting HIV from having sex without a condom and from sharing needles or equipment to inject or use drugs.
 The medication used for PrEP is a tablet which contains tenofovir and emtricitabine (sometimes known as Truvada).

 How does PrEP work?